-We had our most recent Ofsted Inspection on 6th June 2019.
+We had our most recent Graded Ofsted Inspection on 22nd- 23rd November 2022 and received and OUTSTANDING grade

 It was a 'light touch' Section 8 inspection only lasting one day.
 We were recognised as being a GOOD AND IMPROVING school and they therefore recommended a full Section 5 inspection should be carried out next time because only Section 5 inspections can change the grade from good to higher.